gowrijp/CP/Microsoft/Microsoft-interview.md

 After the pivot is found out divide the array in two sub-arrays.
 Now the individual sub – arrays are sorted so the element can be searched using Binary Search.
 ```

+Pts to rem :
+1. base case : if(high<low) return -1;
+2. If pivot = -1 then that means we did not find a pivot at all ; i.e. array is not rotated so just perform normal binary search